datacommonsorg/docsite/custom_dc/custom_data.md

 The names and order of the columns aren't important, as you can map them to the expected columns in the JSON file.
 However, the city and variable names must be existing DCIDs.
 If such DCIDs don't already exist in the base Data Commons, you must provide definitions of them in MCF files.

-Note that the two approaches are not mutually exclusive; your datasets could use both implicit and explicit schemas; you just indicate which files are using which approach in the global JSON config file you provide.

 ## Prepare your data using implicit schema

 In this section, we will walk you through a concrete example of how to go about setting up your CSV and JSON files.
-A complete reference to the JSON file specification is provided in xxx
+Also see the example files provided in [https://github.com/datacommonsorg/website/tree/master/custom_dc/sample](https://github.com/datacommonsorg/website/tree/master/custom_dc/sample){: target="_blank"}.

-### Prepare the CSV files {#prepare-csv}
+### Prepare the CSV data files {#prepare-csv}

 As mentioned above, CSV files using implicit must contain these columns -- and _only_ these columns, no others -- in this order: